Last updated: August 2018.

-The following content uses affiliate/referral links, which means that I earn a small commission, at no cost to you, if you decide to make a purchase.
-Read my disclosure policy for more info.
+The following content uses affiliate/referral links, read my disclosure policy for more info.

 In addition to creating Pinterest-friendly images and having a Pin It button installed, you also have to have a Pinterest account (I recommend that you create a Business account).
 Here’s the thing though: if you want to grow your Pinterest following, you can’t only pin images from your blog and expect people to follow you.
 Yes, there are exceptions to every rule, but we’re not here to talk about those.